ThuyHaLE/OptiMoldIQ/docs/OptiMoldIQ-rawDatabase.md

   - A designated color masterbatch
   - Optional additives based on product requirements

 These relationships form a complex network of constraints that must be accounted for during production planning and scheduling.
+A detailed schema are available in [DatabaseSchema](docs/OptiMoldIQ-dbSchema.md)

 ### 3.4.
 Temporal Characteristics
 The dataset exhibits several temporal patterns that reflect the operational behavior of the production facility: